 What Is Acute Myeloid Leukemia (AML)?

-Leukemias are cancers that start in cells that would normally develop into different types of blood cells.
+Leukemias are blood cancers.
+They start in cells that would normally develop into different types of blood cells.
 Most often, leukemia starts in early forms of white blood cells, but some leukemias start in other blood cell types.
-There are several types of leukemia, which are divided based mainly on whether the leukemia is acute (fast growing) or chronic (slower growing), and whether it starts in myeloid cells or lymphoid cells.

 Acute myeloid leukemia (AML) has many other names, including acute myelocytic leukemia, acute myelogenous leukemia, acute granulocytic leukemia, and acute non-lymphocytic leukemia.

-Normal bone marrow, blood, and lymph tissue
+How acute myeloid leukemia (AML) affects normal bone marrow, blood, and lymph tissue

 To understand leukemia, it helps to know about the blood and lymph systems.